 After you have set up your goals add the page to your dashboard to quickly and conveniently.
 Within a few hours you should see data collection taking place.
 If you aren’t seeing the data collect or if the numbers don’t seem to add up, look through some common errors: Using , which isn’t needed in the page description. -Not using the correct expression.(see google definitions) Not using the correct page names.
 Look through the steps provided by Google above again if they are all correct, make sure the pages are tagged with the correct analytics or give your analytics professional a call.

 It’s strange: when facing a blinking cursor, some of the best communicators in the world suddenly forget how to communicate.
 This presents a big problem for many companies.
 Writing content for the web isn’t like writing for your professor in college or your boss.
 Web content requires a different format and a different voice.
 Read more

 With the shock of panda/farmer update a few months behind us, slowly but surely data is coming out and contributing to the certainty of the update.

 I often forget that in order to effectively and quickly assess data you need the information to presented in a simple and digestible format.
 We keep our reports for clients as singularly focused as possible, while still effectively reporting on the progress of goals.
 It’s the simple one-thing-to-get imagery that makes communicating an otherwise complex data set, palatable.
 Read more

-Buying Skype gives Microsoft a connection to 8.8 million paid accounts along with about 660 million other users world-wide.
-This is unlike Microsoft, which is not know for its big splash purchases.
+Buying Skype gives Microsoft a connection to 8.8 million paid accounts along with about 660 million other users worldwide.
+This is unlike Microsoft, which is not known for its big splash purchases.
 Most recently Microsoft has stepped up their marketing and search efforts with Bing.
 Just a few weeks ago Bing released a new webmasters tool to compete with Google and connect with website owning world.
 Read more

 Download a whitepaper or watch a webinar to increase your Digital Knowledge.
 Free Downloadable Resources.Resources